vtexdocs/help-center-content/docs/announcements/en/adding-new-cards-to-the-my-cards-page-now-requires-recaptcha-validation.md

 author: 2Gy429C47ie3tL9XUEjeFL
 slug: adding-new-cards-to-the-my-cards-page-now-requires-recaptcha-validation
 legacySlug: adding-new-cards-to-the-my-cards-page-now-requires-recaptcha-validation
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: reCAPTCHA validation will be required whenever a customer manually adds a new card to your store’s My Cards page.
+announcementSynopsisEN: 'reCAPTCHA validation will be required whenever a customer manually adds a new card to your store’s My Cards page.'
 ---

 Starting November 18, 2021, [reCAPTCHA](https://developers.google.com/recaptcha/docs/display) validation will be required whenever a customer manually adds a new card to your store’s [My Cards page](https://help.vtex.com/en/tutorial/como-funciona-a-minha-conta--2BQ3GiqhqGJTXsWVuio3Xh#cartoes).